Yandex Cloud

 Generate cluster manifestsGenerate cluster manifests

-1. Get the IDs of Yandex Cloud resources to deploy a cluster:
+1. Get the IDs of the Yandex Cloud resources required to deploy the cluster:

 • OS image